usefulness/project-starter/Readme.md

   Runs Android lint checks against all modules (if custom lint checks are applied then for Kotlin modules too)
 - `./gradlew projectCodeStyle`
   Verifies if code style matches modern standards using tools such as [`ktlint`](https://github.com/pinterest/ktlint), [`Detekt`](https://github.com/arturbosch/detekt) with predefined config.
-- `./gradlew projectCoverage`
-  Automatically generates test coverage reports for all modules using [`Jacoco`](https://github.com/jacoco/jacoco)

-Those tasks allows you to run tests efficiently for all modules by typing just a single task.
+Those tasks allow you to run tests efficiently for all modules by typing just a single task.

 ### Standalone plugins
 #### Quality Plugin